-Diabetes mellitus (DM) as a highest healthcare concern worldwide, is a multifaceted endocrine and metabolic syndrome (1).
-The cause of high mortality in diabetic subjects is cardiovascular problems with increased oxidative stress in cardiac tissue that can worsen this condition (2).
-Hyperglycemia in diabetes causes diabetes's patophysiology that mediated by oxidative stress (3).
-Increased oxygen/nitrogen free radicals levels lead to increased oxidative stress, that it plays a important role in diabetic cardiovascular complications (4).
+Diabetes mellitus (DM) as a highest healthcare concern worldwide is a multifaceted endocrine and metabolic syndrome (1).
+The causes of high mortality in diabetic subjects are cardiovascular problems with increased oxidative stress in cardiac tissue that can worsen this condition (2).

+Hyperglycemia in diabetes causes diabetes's pathophysiology that is mediated by oxidative stress (3).
+Increased oxygen/nitrogen free radicals levels lead to increased oxidative stress, that plays an important role in diabetic cardiovascular complications (4).

 Exercise has beneficial effects on both types of diabetes.
 Exercise performance improves blood glucose metabolism, increases insulin sensitivity in the whole body and diminishes cardiovascular risk factors in diabetes condition (5).
 In exhaustive exercise, oxidative stress induces through generation of reactive oxygen species (ROS) but voluntary exercise is beneficial to our health that considered mild to moderate exercise (6).
-Our previous studies in animals showed that voluntary exercise is efficient therapeutic approach to diabetes complications (7, 8).
+Our previous studies in male wistar rats showed that voluntary exercise is an efficient therapeutic approach to diabetes complications (7, 8).

 Testosterone is the main androgen produced by the testes in men.
 There are numerous known interactions between the endocrine system and metabolism (9, 10).
-Testosterone directly affect energy metabolism and, correspondingly, oxidative balance (11, 12).
+Testosterone directly affects energy metabolism and, correspondingly, oxidative balance (11, 12).
 It is shown that testosterone decreases in the blood of diabetic men and male diabetic rats (13).
-Also, it is reported that testosterone deficiency contributes to many diabetes complication (14).
-It is assumed that treatment with testosterone in diabetic men probably reduce diabetes complications by diminishing oxidative stress (15).
+Also, it is reported that testosterone deficiency contributes to many diabetes complications (14).
+It is assumed that treatment with testosterone in diabetic men probably reduces diabetes complications by diminishing oxidative stress (15).
 In this study, we aimed to evaluate the effects of concurrent use of testosterone and exercise, on oxidative stress in blood and heart tissue in diabetic rats and castrated rats with diabetes.